GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 Any solver information specified in the single-physics XML blocks will not be taken into account.

 .. note::
-        It is worth repeating the ``logLevel=1`` parameter at the level of the well solver to make sure that a notification is issued when the well control is switched (from rate control to BHP control, for instance).
+        It is worth repeating the ``logLevel="1"`` parameter at the level of the well solver to make sure that a notification is issued when the well control is switched (from rate control to BHP control, for instance).

-Here, we instruct GEOSX to perform at least ``newtonMinIter = 1`` Newton iterations and at most ``newtonMaxIter = 10``.
+Here, we instruct GEOSX to perform at most ``newtonMaxIter = "10"`` Newton iterations.
 GEOSX will adjust the time step size as follows:

 - if the Newton solver converges in ``dtIncIterLimit x newtonMaxIter = 5`` iterations or fewer, GEOSX will double the time step size for the next time step,
 - if the Newton solver converges in ``dtCutIterLimit x newtonMaxIter = 8`` iterations or more, GEOSX will reduce the time step size for the next time step by a factor ``timestepCutFactor = 0.1``,